Manav2325/credit-card-fraud-detection/README.md

 Visualisation : The library used for visualizing the data, confusion matrix etc. is seaborn.

-This code is prepared using Jupyter Notebook.
+This code is prepared using Jupyter Notebook
 You can find the dataset in the link provided below: https://www.kaggle.com/mlg-ulb/creditcardfraud